-STCs monitoring the status of each student's test in ADAM will need a computer or device in the testing room that meets ADAM system requirements.
+STCs monitoring the status of each student's test in ADAM will need a computer or device that meets ADAM system requirements.
 The computer or device will be used to monitor Proctor Groups, resume students, and provide Seal Codes as needed in ADAM.